KRI Makassar: Construction and career

 Makassar was laid down and launched on 7 December 2006 by DSME at Busan.
 She was commissioned on 29 April 2007.

-On 9 and 29 December 2012, KRI Makassar arrived at Davao, Mindanao, Philippines and delivered humanitarian aid for Typhoon Bopha disaster-affected Filipinos, coursing the assistance through the Armed Forces of the Philippines.
+On 9 December 2012 and in early January 2013, KRI Makassar arrived at Davao, Mindanao, Philippines to deliver humanitarian aid for Typhoon Bopha disaster-affected Filipinos; coursing the assistance through the Armed Forces of the Philippines.

 KRI Makassar arrived at Pearl Harbor on 26 June 2018 in preparation for RIMPAC 2018 from 27 June to 2 August.

 In November 2021, KRI Makassar participated in the exercise Cooperation Afloat Readiness and Training (CARAT) Indonesia 2021 with United States Pacific Fleet.

 In 26 August to 6 September 2024, KRI Makassar participated with partner nations in the multinational military exercise Super Garuda Shield 2024.

 In 1 to 17 November 2024, KRI Makassar participated in the bilateral military exercise Keris Woomera 2024 with Australian Defence Force (ADF).

 In 25 August to 3 September 2025, she participated again with partner nations in the multinational military exercise Super Garuda Shield 2025.